Chauncey Hardy

 Chauncey Hardy (May 15, 1988 – October 9, 2011) was an American professional basketball player.
+He played for CSȘ Giurgiu in the Divizia A, the top-tier professional basketball league of Romania.

+Early life and education

+Chauncey, a native of Middletown, Connecticut, previously played basketball for Sacred Heart University in Fairfield, Connecticut.

+Death and legacy

-He played for CSS Giurgiu in the Divizia A, the top-tier professional basketball league of Romania.
-He died on October 9, 2011 in the Romanian city of Giurgiu, where he was severely beaten in a nightclub following an altercation with a group of men.
+He died on October 9, 2011, in the Romanian city of Giurgiu, where he was severely beaten in a nightclub following an altercation with a group of men.
 Hardy arrived comatose in hospital and died following surgery.
 Before his death he had 3 heart attacks.
-A day later, a man was arrested after he surrendered to police.
-He was put in custody pending the trial.
+A day later, a man was arrested after he surrendered to police; he was put in custody pending the trial.

-Chauncey, a native of Middletown, Connecticut, previously played basketball for Sacred Heart University in Fairfield, Connecticut.
+The arena, Sala Chauncey Hardy, was named for Hardy.